otp-itz/otp-gitops-services/README.md

-# Catalog of Operators and Instances Catalog for MCM AIOps Asset
+# Catalog of Operators and Instances Catalog for One Touch Provisioning asset

-This git repository serves as a catalog/library of Operators and Instances of the custom resource(s) provided by the Operators for the [MCM AIOps Asset](https://github.com/apac-mcm-aiops-asset/mcm-aiops-gitops).
+This git repository serves as a catalog/library of Operators and Instances of the custom resource(s) provided by the Operators for the [One Touch Provisioning](https://github.com/one-touch-provisioning/otp-gitops) asset.
 The Operator and Instance YAMLs are package as a Helm Chart and can be referenced by ArgoCD Applications.

-The Charts are hosted in the [Cloud Native Toolkit Helm Repository](https://github.com/cloud-native-toolkit/toolkit-charts) and [MCM-AIOPS-Asset Helm Repository](https://github.com/apac-mcm-aiops-asset/mcm-aiops-asset-charts)
+The Charts are hosted in the [Cloud Native Toolkit Helm Repository](https://github.com/cloud-native-toolkit/toolkit-charts).

 ## Instances

 ### Instana

 The prerequisites to install the Instana agent are:

 1. Store your Instana Agent Key in a secret in the `instana-agent` namespace.
 The secret key field should contain `key` and the value contains your Instana Agent Key.
 Modify the `instana-agent.agent.keysSecret` value in the `instances\instana-agent\values.yaml` file to match the secret you deployed.